 Eventually we found our spiritual home in The Cooler, a basement below the famous Edinburgh Venue which held about 200 people and was licensed until 5am.
-It was hardcore carnage pretty much every night we were on.
-We settled in for a fortnightly two year run where we could really have some fun (or anti-fun, to be precise.)
+Hardcore carnage ensued every night we were on and we settled in for a fortnightly two year run where we could really have some fun (or anti-fun, to be precise.)

-Various methods were used to deliver our punters a bad time, which they stubbornly refused to have.
+Various methods were used to deliver a bad time to our punters, which they stubbornly refused to have.
 Flyers were handed out allowing the bearer to pay a pound extra if they showed them at the door (which people proudly did.)
 We also took great pleasure in charging students and members extra to get in.

 Inside, the club was littered with old mattresses, fridges and other assorted debris.
 Murray would insist that people did the house work, providing hoovers and ironing boards for them to do so.
 “No one likes it, but it’s got to be done,” he would tell them as they tried in vain to politely decline his offer.
 We put raw onions on the dancefloor so that the more people danced, the more they cried.

 What made Misery such a joy for me (other than the loyal punters whom I loved dearly, disgusting deviants though they were) were the themes.
 At some point we decided to have a different theme every night and our warped imaginations came up with some crackers, which I then had the pleasure of communicating in poster format.
 Here are a few of them.